dmbarbour/awelon/doc/SpatialTemporal.md

 Delay makes a good ambient authority because computing takes time.
 Here, expiration is a substructural type limits how much further a block can be delayed.
 It is an error delay a relevant block beyond its expiration, or to use an irrelevant block.

+There may also be a synchronization operator of some sort.
+It seems feasible to leverage implicit synchronization, but implicit synchronization seems

-However, there doesn't seem to be a role in ABC for spatial structures, unless I create an ambient authority for an orthogonal pure-space or logical-space model.
+There doesn't seem to be a role in ABC for spatial structures, unless I create an ambient authority for an orthogonal pure-space or logical-space model.
 Of course, there is an issue here regarding spatial idempotence; I'll need extra arguments to enter 'distinct' logical spaces.
 One option is to use two operations:

         h :: (Location u) ⇒ u * (x@p * e) → u * (x@{u|p} * e)
         g :: (Location u) ⇒ u * (x@{u|p} * e) → u * (x@p * e)

+Another option is to treat 'Location' as a vector that can be negated, though this seems problematic for analysis and symmetry.

+        g :: (LVec lv) ⇒ lv * (x@p * e) → lv * (x@(p+lv) * e)

+I think it might be better to stick with primitive moves and model vector operations as a loop.

 Alternatively, I could construct block based sealer/unsealer pairs: